 The European Association of Environmental and Resource Economists (EAERE) is a non-profit association governed by the statutes available here below.
 It has its legal seat in Italy.

 The aims of the Association are:

 Article 1.
 Establishment – Name – legal Seat – Duration

 In compliance with Legislative Decree 117/2017, of the Civil Code and the relevant legislation, the Entity of the Third sector called “EUROPEAN ASSOCIATION OF ENVIRONMENTAL ECONOMISTS ‐ EAERE” is constituted.
 It assumes the legal form of a recognized, nonpartisan and non‐denominational association.
 In every social communication the denomination must be associated with the phrase “Third Sector Entity” or with the TSE acronym.

 The Association is governed by these by‐laws and has its legal seat in Italy, Venice.
-The Council of the Association has full capacity to transfer its legal seat and to open new ffices and websites.
+The Council of the Association has full capacity to transfer its legal seat and to open new offices and websites.
 The change of legal seat within the same municipality does not entail a

 change in the articles of association.